teijatestaaja/qweb-tutorial/README.md

 Documentation on learning how to use [QWeb](https://github.com/qentinelqi/qweb) library.
 See the [QWeb tutorial](https://github.com/qentinelqi/qweb_workshop) for exercises and [keyword documentation](https://qentinelqi.github.io/qweb/QWeb.html).

-The tutorial covers x of the current 158 keywords in QWeb library.
+The tutorial covers 43 of the current 158 keywords in QWeb library.

 ## 1. Interacting with browser